-During online operation, the user wears an EEG signal acquisition equipment, while she is concentrating on a physical object, which collects her brain signals in real time.
-The gathered signals are forwarded to the pre-trained model which aims to recognize the object..
-For example, as shown in Figure~\ref{fig:overview}, the user is focusing on `Pinkie Pie' instead of other ponies, the pre-trained model is empowered to automatically recognize the object and send an appropriate command to the 3D printer, which loads the 3D physical model and fabricates a copy.
+During online operation, the user wears an EEG signal acquisition equipment.
+The equipment will collect her brain signals in real-time while she concentrating on a physical object.
+The gathered signals are forwarded to the pre-trained model to recognize the object.
+For example, as shown in Figure~\ref{fig:overview}, while the user focuses on `Pinkie Pie', the pre-trained model is empowered to recognize the `Pinkie Pie' and send an appropriate command to the 3D printer, which loads the 3D physical model and fabricates a copy.